msang/haspeede/2020/README.md

 In this task edition, the dataset will be released with a password-protected zip archive.
 In order to get the password, a form will be made available in this page on May 29th, 2020.

-This folder includes the dataset and the task guidelines to participants.
+This folder will include the dataset and the task guidelines to participants.

 For any question or problem, please start a topic on our googlegroups mailing list: https://groups.google.com/d/forum/haspeede-evalita2020